Easy-to-teach, easy-to-learn educational resources for young children.

 Some people say “itsy bitsy”, some people say “incy wincy”, but no matter how you say it, hands down (pardon the pun), our favorite fingerplay song is the “Eensey Weensey Spider.”
 This song is a staple in classrooms and homes worldwide.
 Besides learning about the spider, practice weather words like rain and sun.

-Here’s Jeremy-sensei doing our version of the “Eensey Weensey Spider.”
+Here’s Jeremy-sensei doing our version of the “Eensey Weensey Spider” (available on the Super Simple Songs – Video Collection – Vol. 1 DVD)

 Remember that you can turn any of your favorite movement and music songs into fingerplay activities.
 For example, we love singing Walking Walking while moving around the room, but it’s a nice change of pace to sit and do it with our fingers from time to time.
 Give it a try!